model-checking/kani/docs/src/tutorial-first-steps.md

 Try running:

 ```
-kani --visualize src/main.rs --harness verify_success
+cargo kani --visualize --harness verify_success
-open report-verify_success/html/index.html
 ```

 The beginning of the report includes coverage information.
 Clicking through to the file will show fully-covered lines in green.
 Lines not covered by our proof harness will show in red.

-1. Try changing the assumption in the proof harness to `x < 2048`.
+Try changing the assumption in the proof harness to `x < 2048`.
 Now the harness won't be testing all possible cases.
-2. Rerun `kani --visualize` on the file
+Rerun `cargo kani --visualize`.
-3. Look at the report: you'll see we no longer have 100% coverage of the function.
+Look at the report: you'll see we no longer have 100% coverage of the function.

+## Summary

+In this section:

+1. We saw Kani find panics, assertion failures, and even some other failures like unsafe dereferencing of null pointers.
+2. We saw Kani find failures that testing could not easily find.
+3. We saw how to write a proof harness and use `kani::any()`.
+4. We saw how to get a failing **trace** using `kani --visualize`
+5. We saw how proof harnesses are used to set up preconditions with `kani::assume()`.
+6. We saw how to obtain **coverage** metrics and use them to ensure our proofs are covering as much as they should be.